For casualties whose surnames begin with other letters of the alphabet please visit the main Roath Virtual War Memorial page.

 Lance Serjeant, 14th Battalion, Royal Welsh Fusiliers (Service Number: 56908)

 Edgar Thomas was born in Cardiff in 1895 to Robert Thomas, a coal trimmer, originally from Cardiff and Sarah Jane Thomas née Sawyer, originally from Liverpool.
 Edgar was one of eight children.
 In 1901 the Thomas family were living at 38 Caroline Street in central Cardiff.
 By 1911 they had moved to 8 Harpur Street, off Penarth Road.
 Edgar, then aged 15, was working as a barber’s apprentice.
 He later worked as a glass beveller.
 He enlisted in Sep 1914 and served in the 14th Battalion, Royal Welsh Fusiliers.
-He was reported wounded and missing on 31 Jul 1917 on the first day of the Battle of Passchendaele but is recorded as having died on 4 Aug 1917.
+He was reported wounded and missing on 31 Jul 1917 on the first day of the Battle of Passchendaele but the regimental diaries include a reference to Edgar on patrol on 2nd August.
+He is recorded as having died on 4 Aug 1917.
 He would have been aged 22.
 His records show he was awarded the Military Medal for bravery.
 He is buried at Cement House Cemetery, Belgium (grave XI.
 E. 25.).
 He is remembered on the Bethany Baptist church war memorial plaque.
 Commonwealth War Graves Commission record.

 EMRYS JAMES THOMAS